-Finally: Starting from FlightGear 0.7.7 these key bindings are no longer hard coded, but user-adjustable.
+These key bindings are not hard coded, but user-adjustable.
 You can check and change these setting via the file keyboard.xml to be found in the main FlightGear directory.
 This is a human readable plain ASCII file.
 Although it's perhaps not the best idea for beginners to start just with modifying this file, more advanced users will find it useful to change key bindings according to what they like (or, perhaps, know from other simulators).